donaldvallejo/donaldvallejo/README.md

 <img src="https://media.giphy.com/media/3osxYlSDn290VbV076/giphy.gif" />

 ### Hi there
 My Name is Donny I'm a software engineer with management skills.
 My passion is creating, leading & inspiring teams through challenges.
-Battle-tested and ready for any scenario.
+I'm Battle-tested and ready for any scenario that's given to me.

 Here's some of my tech stacks: